|

 Sign at "Confederate Air Force Pad No. 1."
-The reentry vehicle in the
+The diagram on the sign shows a Mk

 The shadow down the middle of the sign is from a light mounted above it.